Shanghai China Travel Guide

 Select freshly cooked, hot food.
 Avoid raw vegetables washed in tap water, peeled fruits unless you peel them, and unpasteurized dairy.

 Wash your hands frequently.
-Carry hand sanitizer for situations where soap and water are not available.
+Carry sanitizer for your hands for situations where soap and water are not available.